-Monitoring parameter Frequency Description Data management Review & reporting process Compliance). points/performance mor compliance with contract below 80%). • • • and this Plan.
-Annual Performance Report.
-12. Monitor net locations by GPS.
-Annually Using hand-held GPS units observers will be able to accurately identify the exact setting locations of nets within the area of operation.
-The exact location of shark meshing nets using GPS technology helps provide information in a spatial format that can be overlaid on other data sets to anticipate interactions with nontarget species and improve reporting.
-Reviewed by DPI as part of the annual review of the SMP.
+Monitoring parameter Frequency Description Data management Review & reporting process 11.
+Monitor net locations by GPS.
+Annually Using GPS units (mobile vessel based equipment be able to accurately ide setting locations of nets operation.
+(Note that net slightly after each set du environmental factors su swell, seafloor substrate e devices and/or observers will entify the exact within the area of locations vary e to loch as tide, ocean ) The exact location of shark meshing nets using GPS technology helps provide information in a spatial format that can be overlaid on other data sets to anticipate interactions with non- target species and improve reporting.
 Reported through Annual Performance Report.
-13. Shark Meshing Program Annual Performance Evaluation Annually by DPI.
+12. Shark Meshing Program Annual Performance Report Annually by DPI.
 The goals and objectives of the JMA are critically reviewed annually against performance criteria and relevant trigger points set out in the Management Plan (including this Monitoring and Research Plan).
 An assessment of the performance of the Management Plan is prepared by DPI.
 Recommendations for modifications to the program are provided.
-Submitted to the parties to the JMA by 31 July annually.
-Glossary of agencies and institutions (Tables 3 & 4) ARC: Australian Research Council CSIRO: Commonwealth Scientific and Research Organisation -Marine Research OEH: Office of Environment and Heritage SC: Scientific Committee SLSA: Surf Life Saving Australia SLSNSW: Surf Life Saving NSW SOE: State of the Environment Report
+Submitted to the parties to the JMA for review by 31 July annually.
+Glossary of agencies and institutions (Tables 3 & 4) ARC: Australian Research Council CSIRO: Commonwealth Scientific and Research Organisation -Marine Research EHG: Environment and Heritage Group FSC: Fisheries Scientific Committee SC: Scientific Cor SLSA: Surf Life S SLSNSW: Surf Lif SOE: State of the nmittee aving Australia e Saving NSW Environment Report